sienori/Tab-Session-Manager/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce
 <!-- Detailed steps to reproduce the problem. -->
-1. Start Firefox with clean profile
+1. Start browser with clean profile
 2. Install Tab Session Manager
 3.
 4.